DataDog/integrations-core/sqlserver/README.md

         GRANT VIEW SERVER STATE to datadog;
     ```

-2. Create a file `sqlserver.d/conf.yaml`, in the `conf.d/` folder at the root of your Agent's directory.
+2. Create a file `sqlserver.d/conf.yaml`, in the `conf.d/` folder at the root of your Agent's configuration directory.
     See the [sample sqlserver.d/conf.yaml][2] for all available configuration options:

     ```yaml